RA190400/RA190400/README.md

 - **Other Tools**: Jupyter Notebooks, PySpark, BeautifulSoup, Selenium, Microsoft Excel

 ## 🌱 Current Focus

-I'm currently working on:
--I'm currently focusing on expanding my knowledge in NLP and exploring the latest advancements in LLMs.
+I'm currently focusing on expanding my knowledge in NLP and exploring the latest advancements in LLMs.

 ## 📫 How to Reach Me